Fire Protection Technology

 Courses you'll take

 Course work includes classroom and laboratory exercises to introduce the student to various aspects of fire protection.
 Students will learn technical and administrative skills such as hydraulics, hazardous materials, arson investigation, fire protection safety, fire suppression management, law, and codes.

 Graduates should qualify for employment or advancement in government agencies, industrial firms, insurance rating organizations, educational organizations, and municipal fire departments.
 Employed persons should have opportunities for skilled and supervisory-level positions within their current organizations.

 Upon successful completion of this program, the student should be able to:

-- Demonstrate effective, professional written and oral communication skills with individuals in a variety of fire service settings.
+- Demonstrate effective and professional communication skills in a variety of emergency situations.

 B.E.
 Mendenhall Jr. Building